Bioinformatics Superheroes Series

 Our new series entitled “Bioinformatics Superheroes”, aims to focus the spotlight on researchers that have heavily contributed to the field of bioinformatics, in any way, shape or form.
 Importantly, through this series, we delve into the main challenges in today’s world of bioinformatics and learn about these from the experts themselves.
 We hope that this new series will give readers a different perspective of issues at hand, which might, in turn, be a call to action to encourage finding solutions to these problems.

-For more information on what inspired this series please a look at this blog post, where CEO Dr. Maria Chatzou unveils the challenges that she faced as a bioinformatician, and how she tried to solve these through the development of Lifebit’s platform, Deploit.
+For more information on what inspired this series please a look at this blog post, where CEO Dr. Maria Chatzou unveils the challenges that she faced as a bioinformatician, and how she solved these through the development of Lifebit’s platform, Deploit.

 We start our series with Dr. Martin Steinegger who has always been obsessed with: how can we get insights from analysing massive amounts of metagenomics data in only minutes, instead of the days and weeks that the process currently takes.
 Or in other words, how to perform metagenomics analysis on steroids.
 This most likely stems from the fact that Martin is of an impatient nature, and he actively works to increase the efficiency of methods to get to tangible results faster, thereby facilitating his own work.